CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/helmi-projects.md

 * During the pilot phase, approved projects will get 24 hours of access to the FiQCI Quantum Partition, `q_fiqci`.
 * Max run time for a single job is 15 minutes.
-* You will need to read and accept the Helmi General Terms of Use and adhere to export restrictions
+* You will need to read and accept the Helmi General Terms of Use and adhere to export restrictions.
-* More details in the [Call text](https://fiqci.fi/_posts/2022-11-01-Helmi-pilot/)
+* More details in the [Call text](https://fiqci.fi/_posts/2022-11-01-Helmi-pilot/).

 Detailed instructions on the process of creating a general LUMI project via MyCSC are here: